-People enrolling in a Medicare plan have several options.
-Choosing the most appropriate plan depends on an individual’s preferences, circumstances, overall health, and budget.
+People enrolling in a Medicare plan have several options, including Original Medicare and Medicare Advantage.
+Choosing the most appropriate plan depends on a person’s preferences, circumstances, overall health, and budget.

-We also offer advice for people who care for family members with disabilities or illnesses and wish to handle their Medicare affairs.
+This article explains the types of Medicare plans available and the coverage they provide.
+It also offers advice for people who care for family members with disabilities or health conditions and wish to handle their Medicare affairs.

 a man talking to a doctor about the different types of medicareShare on Pinterest